NPR's Summer Movie Guide: 27 Films Coming Soon To Theaters

 Toy Story 4 (June 21): Bonnie's favorite toy, Forky, a spork she decorated herself, has run away, and Woody and Buzz have to ... oh, you don't really need to know anything else, do you?
 After that bleary-eyed ending to TS3, we're all on board with whatever Pixar wants to do this time, right?
 All the same voices return, plus some new ones, including Tony Hale (Veep, Arrested Development) as Forky. — Bob Mondello

-Yesterday (June 28): Imagine there's no Beatles music band.
+Yesterday (June 28): Imagine there's no Beatles.
 No White Album, no Sgt.
 Pepper's, no "I Want to Hold Your Hand."
 That's the world in which a wannabe songwriter played by Himesh Patel (EastEnders) wakes up one day, following a gigantic electrical storm that leaves him the only human who remembers the Fab Four.
 (You probably shouldn't ask too many technical questions.)
 Now, imagine he remembers their songs and lyrics because he has been singing cover versions in pubs, trying to catch a break.
 And imagine such a premise helmed by writer Richard Curtis (Notting Hill) and director Danny Boyle (Slumdog Millionaire) — with a little help from their friends. — Bob Mondello

 Spider-Man: Far From Home (July 2): Marvel has given mixed signals about whether this film starts a new "phase" for the Marvel Cinematic Universe or if it belongs to the previous one, but who cares?
 It's led by the preternaturally charming Tom Holland as Peter Parker, who, having helped save the world (spoiler!) in Avengers: Endgame, is now looking to take a European vacation.
 Said plans get interrupted by Nick Fury (Samuel L. Jackson) and Jake Gyllenhaal as Mysterio, who — in the comics at least — is Spidey's most goofy, most outré, most over-the-top, most wears-a-fishbowl-on-his-dang-head supervillain. — Glen Weldon